 The Company has a mix of supplier contracts, some of which are for specific projects while others are standing supply, service or pricing agreements.
-In 2022, approximately 80% of Greenlane's total project procurement was from suppliers located in North America and approximately 12% was from suppliers in Europe.
-Less than 8% was from suppliers in other jurisdictions.
+In 2023, approximately 89% of Greenlane's total project procurement was from suppliers located in North America and approximately 7% was from suppliers in Europe.
+Less than 4% was from suppliers in other jurisdictions.
 In any given year, the split among suppliers in different geographies can shift according to the geographic split in Greenlane's sales.
+Greenlane's procurement plan identifies alternative sources of supply for major component suppliers and fabricators that are essential to Greenlane's business operations.
+In 2023, prices for goods and services continued to increase due to worldwide inflation.
+The Company is subject to risks associated with global supply chain disruptions (see "Risk Factors") that from time to time may cause delays in the progress of its customer's biogas upgrading projects.
+Such delays may in turn result in the Company's recording of revenues and gross profit from as affected contract to be deferred to later fiscal reporting periods.

 Greenlane has several major competitors operating in the same geographical markets, many of which own, or have access to, similar biogas upgrading technology.
-As such, Greenlane strives to differentiate itself by showcasing its track record of supplying biogas upgrading systems worldwide, which is longer and more extensive than any of its key competitors, while, to the knowledge of the Company, also being the only biogas upgrading company to offer, and be actively deploying, multiple biogas upgrading technologies (water wash, PSA and membrane separation), which allows it to offer its customers an unbiased selection of the optimal technology or combination of technologies to provide the best outcome for the unique requirements of each customer's project.
-Greenlane's multi-technology approach is particularly compelling for serial developers whose portfolio of projects will have different requirements and demand different technology solutions.
+As such, Greenlane strives to differentiate itself by showcasing its broad product portfolio and track record of supplying biogas upgrading systems worldwide, which is longer and more extensive than many of its key competitors Greenlane's multitechnology approach is unique and particularly compelling for serial developers whose portfolio of projects have different requirements that demand different technology solutions.
 Greenlane has positioned itself as the go-to partner to grow with these serial project developers.

-The market for Greenlane's products is expected to grow as an increasing number of corporations and individuals act on their sustainability targets and governments around the world enact and strengthen environmental policies designed to combat climate change by promoting clean, low-carbon and carbonnegative solutions and to effectively divert increasing amounts of organic waste away from landfills and into a circular economy as the world's population continues to expand.
+The market for Greenlane's products is expected to grow as an increasing number of corporations and individuals act on their sustainability targets and governments around the world enact and strengthen environmental policies designed to combat climate change by promoting clean, low-carbon and carbonnegative solutions and to effectively divert increasing amounts of organic waste away from landfills and into a circular economy as the world's population continues to increase.